 - Assign writing-to-learn tasks for discussion

 - Present activities that require considering opposing views

 - Assign a mediatory argument promoting a resolution acceptable to both sides

 - Adapt collaborative and cooperative learning techniques, simulations, and role-plays to online uses

 - Ask students to reflect on their responses to the course content and on their learning processes in private journals

 Bloom, Benjamin (1956) Major Categories in the Taxonomy of Educational Objectives.
 Retrieved Nov 15 2018 from http://www.krummefamily.org/guides/bloom.html

 Muirhead, B. (2006).
 Creating concept maps: Integrating constructivism principles into online classes.
 International Journal of Instructional Technology and Distance Learning Vol. 3.
 No. 1.
 (January 2006) Retrieved Oct 21, 2018 from www.itdl.org/Journal/jan_06/article02.htm

 Paul, R. (2006).
 A Taxonomy of Socratic Questioning.
 Retrieved July 14 2012 from http://ed.fnal.gov/trc_new/tutorial/taxonomy.html

-Paul, Richard and Elder, Linda.
-The Analysis and Assessment of Thinking.
-Retrieved July14 2012 from http://www.criticalthinking.org/resources/articles/helping-students-assess-their-thinking.shtml Note: The first part of this url refers to the general web site on Critical Thinking.
+Paul, R., and Elder, L. (2008).
+The Analysis & Assessment of Thinking (Helping Students Assess Their Thinking).
+Retrieved Nov 15 2018 from http://www.criticalthinking.org/resources/articles/helping-students-assess-their-thinking.shtml Note: The first part of this url refers to the general web site on Critical Thinking.
 This is a site well worth a visit.